Matteias Collet

 A /48 ULA range is chosen for which an edge router is placed on each site that advertises a unique /64 ULA subnet on the LAN, for example:

-• ULA Range: <ULA Prefix>::/48
+• ULA Range: <Overlay ULA Prefix>::/48

-• Site A: <ULA Prefix>:A::/64
+• Site A: <Site Overlay ULA Prefix>:A::/64

-• Site B: <ULA Prefix>:B::/64
+• Site B: <Site Overlay ULA Prefix>:B::/64

 Site-To-Site VPN

 With this configuration, servers do not need to know about the backing routing using the edge routers and relay.
-This allows an edge router to be portable and easily replaceable, without the need of additional configuration on the servers.
+This allows an edge router to be portable and easily replaceable, without the need for additional configuration on the servers.

 Wireguard Mesh